 An All-America Selections winner, Mascotte is my favorite bush bean.
 Not only is it an early yielding variety, but it also grows well in garden beds and pots, has compact growth, and bears a ridiculously large harvest of super tender, stringless green beans.
 The pods are produced above the foliage, making for very easy picking.

 * Bonus veggies: Cucumbers, carrots, beets, kohlrabi, cabbage, and peas.

 5 vegetables to plant in August:

-5) Market Express baby turnip: These are the ping pong ball-sized turnips that are in high demand at farmers markets for their tender roots and tasty leaves.
+These are the ping pong ball-sized turnips that are in high demand at farmers markets for their tender roots and tasty leaves.
 Baby turnips are very quick to grow; just 30 days from seed to harvest, and they thrive in the late-summer, early-fall garden.
-The creamy white roots can be roasted, sautéed, stir-fried, or eaten raw in salads and other dishes.
+Roast, stir fry, or sauté the creamy white roots, or eat them raw in salads and other dishes.

 * Bonus veggies: turnips, radishes, arugula, kale, beets, and Asian greens.